UHDanke/gd_docs/docs/editor/extra_object_options.md

 ## Dont Fade

-Disables fade from enter effects.
+Disables fade from enter effect presets and from Fade Enter.

 ## Dont Enter